How To Differentiate Evaporator And Condenser Coils

 The way this part works is pretty simple: It helps remove heat from inside your home by circulating cold refrigerant through it.
 A fan blows warm air into the unit, which then passes over cool metal fins on the evaporator coil before being blown out into the room again.
 This process creates a continuous cycle of hot air being pulled into the unit, cooled down by refrigerant inside it, and circulated back out into rooms where people live or work.

-What Is AC Condenser Coil?
+What Is an AC Condenser Coil?

 AC condenser coils are a type of heat exchanger that is used in refrigeration and air conditioning systems.
 They are also known as evaporators.